 Big tech players like Microsoft, Netflix, and Meta — hit with over 3 billion in losses this year — are slowing or freezing hiring, rescinding offers, and even laying off staff.

 For growing startups, it’s a great time to take advantage of the shakeup to lure talented employees — who might ordinarily be monopolized by larger companies — with flexible culture, career growth, and stock options.

 #4: Beware recruiting agency pitfalls

-With average fees for hiring Data Scientists topping $15,000 and search times lasting as long as 40 weeks, traditional methods of recruiting like agencies may not be the best fit for this difficult role.
+With average fees for hiring data scientists topping $15,000 and search times lasting as long as 40 weeks, traditional recruiting methods like agencies may not be the best fit for this difficult role.

-Unscrupulous agencies may also burn up your time flooding you with unqualified candidates in the hopes that something sticks.
+Unscrupulous agencies may also burn up your time, flooding you with unqualified candidates hoping that something sticks.

 #5: AI sourcing automation can help you find the best matches